charles-uno/charles-uno.github.io/_drafts/2022-03-08-guns-germs-steel.md

 He presents archeological evidence to identify the earliest sites of food production, then compares that with population movements using linguistic[^8] and genetic evidence.
 The same patterns appear over and over:

-[^8]: Most modern speakers of Germanic languages (English, German, Dutch, Yiddish, Afrikaans, etc) live in North America.
-But the greatest *diversity* of sub-languages is in northwestern Europe.
+[^8]: The largest population of modern speakers of Germanic languages (Afrikaans, Dutch, English, German, Yiddish, etc) live in North America.
+But the greatest *diversity* of Germanic languages and sub-languages is in northwestern Europe.
 That correctly implies that the language family originated in Europe, and that the spread to America is relatively recent.

 - Rice, soy, and pigs were domesticated about 10,000 years ago in China.
 Food production then spread across Southeast Asia along with the Sino-Tibetan language (ancestor to Burmese, Mandarin, Tibetan, etc).
 Indigenous hunter-gatherers were mostly assimilated or displaced.
 Surviving non-Sino-Tibetan languages (such as Hmong, Lao, and Thai) are [geographically fragmented][se_asia_languages] as a result.
 - [Bantu][bantu_expansion] food producers in Sub-Saharan Africa spread across the continent from the Sahel, evidenced by the [Niger-Congo language famly][niger_congo_language] (Swahili, Xhosa, Zulu, etc).
 Bantu farmers had access to iron tools and weapons, which provided a significant advantage over their hunter-gatherer neighbors.
 However, Bantu crops do not grow well[^9] in what is now South Africa.
 That region remained populated by Khoisan people until the arrival of Eurasian crops during the colonial era.